bkaewell/self-driving-car/P5-vehicle-detection/project_writeup.md

 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

+The source code for this step is contained in the tenth code cell of the notebook located in "pipeline.ipynb" in the function called `find_cars()`.

+(...get help from lectures...)

-To bound the search window region, I decided to divide the 1200 x 760 image in half along the horizontal plane.
-In other words, the division separates the sky and ground.
-Since self driving cars can’t fly (yet?), I only processed the lower half of the image, starting at the 400 pixel mark.
-I decided to search window positions at varying scales ranging from 1 to 3 in 0.5 step intervals and came up with this:
+To bound the search window region, I decided to divide the 1200 x 760 image in half along the horizontal plane separating the sky and ground.
+Since self driving cars are not cruising in the skies now, I only processed the lower half of the image, starting at the 400 pixel mark.
+I decided to search window positions at different scales ranging from 1 to 2.5 in 0.5 steps and came up with this:

 ![alt text][image03]